sibi361/konkan-railway_live-train-position/README.md

 # konkan-railway_train-position

-This API scrapes the [Konkan Railway Current Train Position](https://konkanrailway.com/VisualTrain/) website, converts the essential data into JSON and uses it to serve the various endpoints.
+This project provides a lightweight yet feature-rich, alternative frontend to the the [Konkan Railway Current Train Position](https://konkanrailway.com/VisualTrain/) website.

+The frontend is powered by ReactJS and the backend runs on Vercel Serverless functions.

 Based on [sibi361/konkan-railway_api](https://github.com/sibi361/konkan-railway_api).